Maij3/Podcast-App/README.md

 Finally, the project will be designed with a responsive approach, meaning that it will be optimized for use on a variety of devices and screens.
 This functionality will allow users to access the top 100 podcasts from anywhere and at any time.
 In short, this project will be a useful tool for podcast lovers who want to explore the best podcasts from around the world.

-## Features

-- Default Vite configuration for quick start.
-- Support for modern JavaScript (ES6+).
-- Integration with React (or any other library of your choice).
-- Hot-reloading support for a smooth development experience.
-- Optimized bundling for production with minified and optimized code generation.
-- Routing management support using React Router (or an alternative of your preference).

 ## Prerequisites